giaccone/pce/README.md

 ## Requirements

-The current version is developed using python 3.7.2 but it is not strictly necessary to use the very latest python version.
+The current version is tested with python 3.7.7 and 3.8.3 but it is not strictly necessary to use the very latest Python version.

 Other requirements (I tend to use always the latest version of the following libraries):